 Voting is an important way to make changes.
-We just had our state's primary election, and we will have a general election in November.
-Once our state's election results are finalized next week and we know the primary winners, start reading up about candidates.
-Send them an email and ask them what they plan to do in office to address issues you care about.
+Learn who the candidates are, read up on their positions, and write to them asking what they plan to do in office to address issues you care about.
 Go to a debate and ask them how they plan to make reforms to our criminal justice system.
-Then vote in November.
+Then vote!